liquidinvestigations/openvpn-config/templates/Readme.md

 `vars.j2`:

 Jinja2 template for easy-rsa.
 Used by `../generate-server-keys.py`.
-Substitutions should be self-explanatory.

 `openvpn.conf.j2`:

 Template for `/etc/openvpn.conf`.
 Used by `../configure-openvpn.py`.

-TODO: more experimentation needs to be done to ensure that this configuration template supports discovery (zeroconf).
+`client.conf.j2`:

+Template for client `.ovpn` files.
+Used by `../create-client-ovpn.py`